 Admission Appeals will be held:

-The planned admission number for the College for September 2019 and subsequent years will be 360.
+The planned admission number for the Academy for September 2021 will be 360.

 Team Wright Robinson is fully committed to inspiring its students to achieve academic excellence,